Are you looking for ways to save on energy in your home?

 If you’re struggling, why not see if you qualify to get help with energy bills, or apply for a grant to improve your home’s insulation?

-A range of government schemes are available which have been designed to help people who are having trouble paying their bills right now, so it’s worth checking to see if you’re eligible.
+A range of government schemes are available which have been designed to help people who are having trouble paying their bills right now.
+It’s worth checking to see if you’re eligible.

 You can get help from certain charities too, including a range of energy bills support scheme options.